eyang72004/WeirdNLPs/README.md

 ---

-Honestly, WeirdNLP is meant to be a platform for **learning, tinkering, and hacking** (not in an unethical sense..) -- not necessarily a drop-in production solution.
+Honestly, WeirdNLPs is meant to be a platform for **learning, tinkering, and hacking** (not in an unethical sense..) -- not necessarily a drop-in production solution.
 But, I think, that is the beauty of things...it is weird, yet educational and (hopefully) useful in a sense.

 Pull requests and contributions are welcome.